lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 The quality the program will attempt to download, for example "1080p60", if not found will download highest quality stream.

 **-b/-\-beginning**
 Time in seconds to crop beginning.
-For example if I wanted a 10 second stream but only wanted the last 7 seconds of it I would use -b 3 to skip the first 3 seconds of it.
+For example if I had a 10 second stream but only wanted the last 7 seconds of it I would use `-b 3` to skip the first 3 seconds.

 **-e/-\-ending**
 Time in seconds to crop ending.
-For example if I wanted a 10 second stream but only wanted the first 4 seconds of it I would use -e 4 remove the last 6 seconds of it.
+For example if I had a 10 second stream but only wanted the first 4 seconds of it I would use `-e 4` to end on the 4th second.
-Extra example, if I wanted only seconds 3-6 in a 10 second stream I would do -b 3 -e 6
+Extra example, if I wanted only seconds 3-6 in a 10 second stream I would do `-b 3 -e 6`

 **-t/-\-threads**
 (Default: 10) Number of download threads.